S0urceror/AgonElectron/README.md

 # AgonElectron
 Binary distribution of Agon Electron HAL and OS.
 This contains both the ESP and EZ80 images for Quark and Electron.
-Plus the adapted Flash tool.
+Plus the adapted Flash tool that allows you to switch between EZ80 and ESP32 OS-es without reflashing.

 N.B.
 * Quark VDP and MOS is the official Agon Light OS and is by Dean Belfield (@breakintoprogram)